-Co-Mo Connect, a subsidiary of Co-Mo Electric, provides internet, phone, and TV to over 14,000 businesses and homes in the Central Missouri Area.
+Co-Mo Connect provides internet, TV, and home phone service to over 27,000 homes and businesses in the Central Missouri Area.

 Billing for your Co-Mo Connect services will begin after your inside installation has been completed and your services are fully functional.
 Services are on a bill-ahead schedule.
 So, for example, the bill sent to you in June will pay for your July services.